-Working with Harley-Davidson Australia as their Harley-Davidson University Training Manager for four years has helped me gather some great learning to ride tips for the beginner rider and introducing them to the freedom of riding.
+Working with Harley-Davidson Australia as their Harley-Davidson University Training Manager for four years has helped me gather some great learning to ride tips for the beginner rider and introduce them to the freedom of riding.

 It may feel like an overwhelming experience walking into a motorcycle dealership, so we hope this guide and accompanying video series can help you get closer to the freedom of being on two wheels.